-Freaklabs develops hardware for environmental, conservation and wildlife monitoring in partnership with individual researchers, research institutes, global organisations, NGOs and government.
-We develop systems that are customised, accessible and affordable, and can be maintained by those that use them.
+Freaklabs develops customisable, Arduino-compatible hardware for environmental, conservation and wildlife monitoring, in partnership with individual researchers, research institutes, global organisations, NGOs and governments.
+We develop systems that are accessible, affordable and can be maintained by those that use them.

 What We Do

-The hardware and software we develop for ourselves is open source so it can be adapted and built upon by others for their own needs.
+The hardware and software we develop for the shop is open source so it can be adapted and built upon by others for their own needs.
 In addition, we run workshops and training on hardware development using arduino-based boards, advise on ways technology can be used in conservation and other areas such as small-scale agriculture, and basic infrastructure, and explore how partners can tap into the manufacturing ecosystem to make their hardware more affordable.

 For technology to have the most impact, we believe those that use it need to know how it’s made, how it works, how it can be adapted, and how to maintain it.
 Knowledge transfer is also important to us.
 Throughout the process, we emphasise understanding and skill development so our partners have the technical confidence to maintain or adapt their systems as they need to.

-Our project include adding audio triggers to camera traps to monitor responses to predator/prey sounds, monitoring the water levels in rice paddies fields, monitoring the GPS and liquid levels in septage trucks to prevent illegal dumping into the Nile, and radiation monitoring in Japan.
-Click here to read more about our projects.
+Our project include adding audio triggers to camera traps to capture responses to predator/prey sounds, monitoring water levels in rice paddies fields, monitoring GPS and liquid levels in septage trucks to preventing illegal dumping into the Nile, and monitoring radiation levels in Japan.

 We’re co-founders of Tokyo Hackerspace, and Hackerfarm, a hackerspace with an agricultural context and shared farm, in Japan.
 We also run a small-farm and orchard in Japan, where we explore organic and regenerative agriculture, and food forests.